FelipeCostaBR/GA-tic-tac-toe/README.md

 ### requirements

-- [ X] flow diagram.
+- [X] flow diagram.
-- [ X] A working game, that can win, draw & lose.
+- [X] A working game, that can win, draw & lose.
-- [ X] A link to your hosted working game.
+- [X] A link to your hosted working game.
-- [ X] A git repository hosted on GitHub.
+- [X] A git repository hosted on GitHub.

 ---